jima80525/jima_codes_blog/in_progress/git_python.md

 Finally, the last line of the output shows the first common commit for the two branches.

 This example is pretty easy.
-Let's make it more interesting.
-Add a few more commits to 'my_new_feature' and a few to 'master'
+To make a better example, I've made it more interesting by adding a few more commits to 'my_new_feature' and a few to 'master'
 ```console
 ~/tmp/example $ git show-branch my_new_feature master
 * [my_new_feature] commit 4